 COVID-19 vaccines have not yet been approved for use in people younger than 12 years old.
 The Pfizer vaccine is available to children as young as 12, and the Moderna and Johnson & Johnson vaccines are available to those 18 and older.
 Pfizer and Moderna are currently testing their vaccines in children ages 6 months and older, though it is not certain when the vaccine will be available to children in this age group.
 Estimates range from fall of 2021 to early 2022.
-You can still protect your younger children from COVID-19 by making sure the adults around them get a COVID-19 vaccine when they are able, and by continuing to follow public health measures like mask-wearing (when required), hand-washing and physical distancing.
+You can still protect your younger children from COVID-19 by making sure the adults around them get a COVID-19 vaccine, and by continuing to follow public health measures like mask-wearing (when required), hand-washing and physical distancing.

 I've already had COVID-19.
 Should I get vaccinated?

 Yes.
-People who have previously had COVID-19 infection can be vaccinated.
-Those currently infected should wait until their illness has resolved.
+People who have previously had COVID-19 infection can and should be vaccinated.
+Those currently infected should wait until their illness has resolved to get the vaccine.
 Because reinfection with the coronavirus is uncommon in the 90 days following initial infection, people who have had recent infection can still get vaccinated but may choose to delay vaccination until the end of that 90-day period, but are not required to do so.
 It is unclear how long natural immunity from COVID-19 disease lasts, or if it will protect from new variants.
 Getting vaccinated if you've already had COVID-19 adds an extra layer of protection against reinfection.